 In 2004, the Compensation Committee of our Board of Directors approved the RSAP to attract and retain key employees, and to better align employee interests with those of our shareholders.
-Under this arrangement we awarded grants totaling 180,450 shares, 25,500 shares and 83,866 shares in 2023, 2022 and 2021, respectively.
-Each of these grants has a vesting period of principally either five or six years, and vests ratably on an annual basis.
+Under this arrangement we awarded grants totaling 14,220 shares, 180,450 shares and 25,500 shares in 2024, 2023 and 2022, respectively.
+Each of these grants has a vesting period of principally either five or six years, and vests ratably or as specified in the award agreements, on an annual basis.
 There are no performance accelerators for early vesting for these awards.
 Awards under the RSAP are classified as equity awards and recorded at the grant-date fair value with the compensation expense recognized over the expected life of the award.
-As of December 31, 2023, there was \$8.1 million of unrecognized total stock-based compensation expense relating to non-vested RSAP awards.
-The unrecognized compensation expense is expected to be recognized over an estimated weighted-average amortization period of 49 months.
-The grant-date fair value of shares granted was \$3.6 million, \$0.5 million and \$2.8 million in 2023, 2022 and 2021, respectively.
-We recognized compensation expense of \$3.9 million, \$4.5 million and \$6.1 million in 2023, 2022 and 2021, respectively.
-The total grant-date fair value, which is the intrinsic value, of the shares vested was \$4.1 million, \$5.3 million and \$6.5 million in 2023, 2022 and 2021, respectively.
+As of December 31, 2024, there was \$4.6 million of unrecognized total stock-based compensation expense relating to non-vested RSAP awards.
+The unrecognized compensation expense is expected to be recognized over an estimated weighted-average amortization period of 46 months.
+The grant-date fair value of shares granted was \$0.2 million, \$3.6 million and \$0.5 million in 2024, 2023 and 2022, respectively.
+We recognized compensation expense of \$2.7 million,

+\$3.9 million and \$4.5 million in 2024, 2023 and 2022, respectively.
+The total grant-date fair value, which is the intrinsic value, of the shares vested was \$3.4 million, \$4.1 million and \$5.3 million in 2024, 2023 and 2022, respectively.